AMReX-Astro/Castro/docs_new/source/EOSNetwork.rst

 input.

-The eos_state variable is a Fortran derived type (similar to a  struct).
+The eos_state variable is a Fortran derived type (similar to a C struct).
 It stores a complete set of thermodynamic variables.
 When calling the EOS, you should first fill the variables that are the inputs, for example with